chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 #### Universal Ground Control Software
 Talk about U|g|CS here.

 Universal Ground Control Software is a tool that allows you to control multiple drones.
 It has many features which can be found here [source].
-I will only talk about the features that will be useful for our end goals, such as:
+Key features that will be useful for our end goals, include:
 1. The ability to remotely control multiple drones.
 * Drones can be set to fly predefined missions, or can be manually controlled via joystick.
 * Ability to view video feeds from drones.